JeremiahKaren/35percent.github.io/_posts/2018-11-12-11000-council-homes-manifesto-pledge.md

 Meanwhile, this [30th Oct 2018 Cabinet report](http://moderngov.southwark.gov.uk/documents/s78248/Report%20New%20Homes%20Programme%20Delivery%20Model%20Review%202018.pdf) confirms that the council has built just 262 council homes over 5 years (para 12).

 ## Buying affordable housing instead
 The [Cabinet report](http://moderngov.southwark.gov.uk/documents/s78248/Report%20New%20Homes%20Programme%20Delivery%20Model%20Review%202018.pdf) confirms that an additional 239 units of developer-built (S106) affordable housing have been bought by Southwark, to become council housing (para 17).
-One such example is Blackfriars Circus, where the Council has [bought](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/) 56 homes for £10m from developer Barratt.
+One such example is Blackfriars Circus, where the Council has [bought](http://35percent.org/2017-04-29-blackfriars-affordable-housing-circus/) 56 homes for £10m from dev eloper Barratt.

 ![](http://35percent.org/img/tweetmwilliamsblackfriars.png)